 I hope we are all familiar with the fact that the well-known dry sauna originally comes from Finland.
 Being such a sauna and spa freak for more than 15 years, I have to admit that I only paid my first visit to Finland in July 2016.
+It was then when I found out some Finnish sauna traditions and how the locals really enjoy their sauna time there.
 And saying I was shocked is an understatement.

 You wonder why?

 Well, going to sauna regularly for many years in a row, sometimes even up to 3 times in winter months made me think I knew pretty much everything a person needs to know about sauna rules.

 And trust me, I’ve spent loads of time learning about the healthy ways of sauna sweating, what to do before, during and after to help your body get rid of toxins.
 As a health and raw vegan coach, I’ve read through heaps of articles, books and videos on this topic.
 I am a perfectionist and really want to get as many details as possible when it comes to experimenting with my own body and health, and spending time in sauna could be considered part of that.